 Vince Ricchiuti started GENA in 2009 and now serves on the board.
 He is a lifelong resident of South Philadelphia and has lived in Girard Estate for twenty years.
 Vince holds a B.A. and an MBA from La Salle University, and currently runs the Farmers Insurance Agency in South Philadelphia.

 Loretta served as GENA's first secretary and is now serving her second term on the board.
 She is a resident of Girard Estate since 1993.
 Loretta is retired from her position as IT Manager for the Defense Logistics Agency in Philadelphia.
 She has a B.A. from The University of Pennsylvania.

 Jessica has been a resident of Girard Estate since 2005, and has very much enjoyed starting her family in the neighborhood.
-She has been an active GENA member and Chair of the GENA Events Committee since 2014, and also works part-time as a freelance graphic designer.
-Jessica holds a BFA in Design and a Masters in Art Education from The University of the Arts.
+She has been an active GENA member and Chair of the GENA Events Committee since 2014, and also served as Vice-president from 2019 to date.
+Jessica works part-time as a freelance graphic designer, and holds a BFA in Design and a Masters in Art Education from The University of the Arts.

 James is the business owner of BarkPark located on 20th & Passyunk

 Avenue.
 He has lived in the neighboring neighborhood of West Passyunk for 5 years and currently sits on the board of WPNA as Vice President & Zoning Committee Chair.
 James graduated from Temple University with